OpenLightingProject/ola/plugins/espnet/README.md

 ## Config file: `ola-espnet.conf`

 `ip = [a.b.c.d|<interface_name>]`
-The ip address or interface name to bind to.
+The IP address or interface name to bind to.
 If not specified it will use the first non-loopback interface.

 `name = ola-EspNet`